KnightmareLeon/simple-student-information-system-csv/README.md

 - Added icons downloaded from svgrepo.com; Icons are under CC0 license
 - Added proper recognition for AutoCompletion.java by Thomas Bierhance; Article can be found in http://www.orbital-computer.de/JComboBox/

-v2 is the latest version for now
+v2 is the latest version for now.<br>

 Repository for a school activity on creating a student management system